Planckian bound on quantum dynamical entropy: End Matter

-We briefly discuss the Gaussianity of time-dependent fluctuations in noncritical systems.
+\textit{Cluster decomposition and Gaussianity} We argue for the Gaussianity of time-dependent fluctuations in noncritical systems.
 Such a system has a finite correlation length $\xi$ such that if $A_x$ and $A_y$ are operators has fixed support around $x$ and $y$, we have

 as $|x - y| \gg \xi$.
 Then, we claim that any $n$-time correlation function factorizes into two-point correlation functions, where the operator ordering is preserved.
-For example, any fixed $t_1, \dots, t_4$, in the thermodynamic limit, we claim that
+For example, for any fixed $t_1, \dots, t_4$, in the thermodynamic limit, we claim that

 where $C_{ij} := \left< Q(t_i) Q(t_j) \right>$.
 To show \eqref{eq:wick}, first note that

 Now, $Q_{x_i}(t_i)$ is an operator centered around $x_i$, with a support size $v t_i$ modulo an exponential tail, where $v$ is the Lieb-Robinson velocity~\cite{LRbound}.
 Since we take the thermodynamic limit first, with $t_i$'s fixed, the linear system size $L = V^{1/d} \gg \xi' = \xi + v \max(t_i)$.